kotu-pl/meteo_pl/README.md

 This gem fetches and manipulates on weather forecast graphs from http://www.meteo.pl service.
 It allows to fetch coamps and um diagrams separately and open open them in your default image viewer.

+**Architecture**

+*lib/meteo_pl/exec* directory contains usage examples (as MeteoPl::Exec::Shell class), you should use provided compontents to prepare similar class (or script) that meets your requirements.

 **Usage example:**

 Install gem in system-wide context, than create executable `meteo` named script: